TrautsNottus/trautsnottus.github.io/_docs/schoolmanagement/pupil/pupil-list-builder.md

 title: Pupil List Export and Print
 ---

-An easy way to build and export a custom list of pupils.
-E.g., a pupil list for a school trip with medical details and their emergency contact.
+Create pupil lists, e.g., for a school trip with medical details and emergency contact.
 {:.lead}

-## Opening Pupil List Export and Print
+## Opening the Pupil List Export and Print screen

 1. Open the {% include glossarytooltip.html explain="Menu" %}.
 2. Use the {% include glossarytooltip.html explain="Menu Search" %} to find **Pupil List Export and Print**.
-3. Use the **Search** panel to find the select your class or year group.
+3. Use the **Search** panel to select your class or year group.

-You can add or remove the pupil information columns by switching the on or off in the  **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} panel.
+Add or remove columns by turning them on or off in the  **Pupil Info Columns** {% include icon.html url="pupilrecord" title="Pupil Info Columns" %} panel.

 {% include faq.html explain="Sorting and grouping" %}

-You can sort any column on the screen sheet, e.g., you can sort on the pupils by their gender, class, disability.
+You can sort the pupils by any column on the screen, e.g., you can sort pupils by their gender, class, disability.

-> You may want to sort by more than one column to help group your data.
-E.g., you might want to group your pupils in class, then by gender.
+> You may want to sort by more than one column to group your pupils.
+E.g., you might want to order your pupils by class, then by gender.
 {:.tip}

-To apply sorting, click the Sort into Groups {% include icon.html url="sort-alpha-asc" title="Ascending" %} on the toolbar.
+To apply sorting, click the **Sort into Groups** {% include icon.html url="sort-alpha-asc" title="Ascending" %} on the toolbar.

 {% include faq-end.html %}